kubos/kubos/docs/architecture-overview.rst

 The primary languages used in KubOS are Rust, Python, and C.

- - Rust is the primary language for the Services.
+ - :doc:`Rust <sdk-docs/sdk-rust>` is the primary language for the :ref:`services <rust-service-ref>`
- - Python is used for Mission Applications and some Services.
+ - :doc:`Python <sdk-docs/sdk-python>` is used for mission applications and :ref:`some services <python-service-ref>`
- - C is everything else.
+ - C is used for everything else (kernel, bootloader, most APIs, etc)

 Each language can be used to create projects, services, and applications within KubOS.
 Other languages can also be easily supported, make sure to `talk to us <https://slack.kubos.co/>`__ if there is another option you'd like to use!